Brunopro3845/Brunopro3845/README.md

-Hi, I'm @Brunopro3845
+# Hi, I'm Bruno

-I'm 16 years old and from Brazil
+🇧🇷 Brazil | 16 years old

+## About me:
+Future Software Developer focused on Python, problem solving and building real projects.

+## I’m currently studying:
+- Python
+- English (A2 → improving)
+- Software Development fundamentals

+## My goal:
+Become a Backend / AI Developer and grow toward opportunities like internships and tech programs in companies such as Hotmart.

+## First line of code:
-My first code: print("Futuro Dev Hotmart")
+print("Futuro Dev Hotmart")

-Goal: Hotmart Spark Program 2030

-2026 start: EF SET A2 - 2029 target: B2